CV

 Publications and Presentations

-- Z. Bucknor-Smartt, J. Mustafa, W. Bannick, L. Graves, M. Korwani, G. C. Thomas, “Direct User Control of Lower Limb Assistive Exoskeletons”, IEEE Robotics and Automation Letters, June 2025 (In Progress).
+- *Z. Bucknor-Smartt, J. Mustafa, W. Bannick, L. Graves, M. Korwani, G. C. Thomas, “Direct User Control of Knee Exoskeletons”, TAMU OakTrust Thesis Repository, April 3rd 2025

-- A. Petrakian, Z. Bucknor-Smartt, C. Scott, G. C. Thomas, “Amplifying Human Strength Through a Virtual Sprung Inertia”, IEEE International Conference on Rehabilitation Robotics, May 12th, 2025 (Under Review).
+- A. Petrakian, Z. Bucknor-Smartt, C. Scott, G. C. Thomas, “Amplifying Human Strength Through a Virtual Sprung Inertia”, IEEE International Conference on Rehabilitation Robotics, May 12th, 2025.

 - A. Petrakian, Z. Bucknor-Smartt, G. C. Thomas, “Formulating Controllers for Human Strength Amplification”, Texas Regional Robotics Symposium, April 30th, 2024 (Conference Poster).